bjornpagen/segflow/README.md

 - Create email templates in React
 - Deploy everything with Git

 Think "Infrastructure as Code", but for marketing automation.
+See the example in `examples/segflow.config.ts` for a complete example.

 ## FAQs